Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Marriage and divorce records are not in the custody of the Ohio Department of Health, but must be obtained via the Probate Court and Clerk of Court, respectively.
 However, the department does provide reports on marriage and divorces from 1990 to the current year.

-Obtain Death & Birth Records Through Greene County Public Health
+How To Find Death & Birth Records via the Greene County Public Health Department

 A certificate of birth or death can be requested from county resources such as the Greene County Public Health and state channels, particularly the Ohio Department of Health (ODH).
 Anyone can access these records.